danforth-restorative/danforth-restorative.com/_posts/2021-09-07-objectification.md

 Based upon my personal experiences, and recognizing the collective disfunction around sex humanity suffers by, I've come to recognize that a proper assessment of objectification is necessary.

-It's necessary for myself, as I work to understand and overcome propensities towards objectification.
+It's necessary for myself, as I work to understand and overcome my own propensities towards objectification.

 It's also necessary for the world, and I believe that identifying and working to resolve objectification within myself provides me a particular insight that, shared with the world, could help curb this tendency among us all.